Our Jobless Future

 Let’s examine some jobs and consider whether the wages seem to be set in an open competitive manner.

-The government worker who is earning $50 to $75 per hour (or $70 to $100 with benefits, and believe me there are lots of these jobs on the sunshine lists) tends to believe this is fair compensation set in the open competitive market.
+The government worker who is earning $50 to $75 per hour (or $70 to $100 with benefits, and, believe me, there are lots of these jobs on the sunshine lists) tends to believe this is fair compensation set in the open competitive market.
 But is that really how that government wage was set?
-Does that worker get a pay cut when the economy is bad and there is an excess of qualified people around?
+Does that government worker get a pay cut when the economy is bad and there is an excess of qualified people around?
 Is that government worker ever required to sort of rebid for their job in an open competition?
 Is that wage supported partly because the next level of management wants to be paid even more than that?
 Is that high wage supported partly because it is not coming out of the pocket of those setting that wage?

 Are government wages that make no adjustment for the difference in the cost of living between large cities and smaller towns really set in an open competitive manner?